New Concept Energy (NYSE:GBR) Receives New Coverage from Analysts at StockNews.com

-StockNews.com started coverage on shares of New Concept Energy (NYSE:GBR – Get Rating) in a report published on Monday.
+StockNews.com started coverage on shares of New Concept Energy (NYSE:GBR – Get Rating) in a research report report published on Friday.
 The firm issued a sell rating on the stock.

-New Concept Energy (NYSE:GBR – Get Rating) last posted its quarterly earnings results on Tuesday, March 21st.
+New Concept Energy (NYSE:GBR – Get Rating) last announced its quarterly earnings data on Tuesday, March 21st.
 The company reported $0.01 earnings per share for the quarter.
-The business had revenue of $0.06 million during the quarter.
 New Concept Energy had a net margin of 90.57% and a return on equity of 4.20%.
+The firm had revenue of $0.06 million for the quarter.

 About New Concept Energy